open-feature/community/tech-committee-charter.md

 ### Election of TC Members

-New TC members can be nominated by any Member in Standing as defined in the [OpenFeature Governance Charter](https://github.com/open-feature/community/blob/main/governance-charter.md), and must be sponsored by one of the existing TC members to bring it to a vote.
+New TC members can be nominated by an existing TC Member.
 A candidate can be elected to the TC by the super-majority vote (greater than two thirds) of the existing TC members.
-The voting by the TC members is anonymous.
-A multiple-candidate method, such as [Condorcet](http://en.wikipedia.org/wiki/Condorcet_method) or [Single Transferable Vote](http://en.wikipedia.org/wiki/Single_transferable_vote), may be used to conduct the vote, by phrasing the selections as:

-* Vote for Nominee X
-* Vote against Nominee X

-The voting should remain open for a minimum of 5 business days.
+The GC will have a veto for the new members.

 ### Election of TC Chair